fbpx

 Physical Effects of Loperamide Abuse

 Despite the fact that it is very safe when taken as directed, the effects of loperamide abuse are extremely dangerous.
-According to an article published in the international journal Annals of Emergency Medicine, loperamide abuse is associated with abnormal rapid heart rhythms and death.6 About 18 percent of abuse/misuse calls between 2009 and 2015 included reports of significant cardiotoxic effects (or weakening of the heart muscles), sometimes leading to death.4
+According to an article published in the international journal Annals of Emergency Medicine, loperamide abuse is associated with abnormal rapid heart rhythms and death.
+Between 2010 and 2022, intentional loperamide exposures—including misuse and suspected abuse—were tracked via the National Poison Data System.
+Among these cases, approximately 13.4% involved serious cardiac toxicity or major medical outcomes, including documented conduction abnormalities, arrhythmias, and occasional fatalities.

-According to the FDA, short-term effects of loperamide abuse and misuse may vary based on the amount taken and whether it was taken with another drug.7 Physical side effects may include:
+According to the FDA, short-term effects of loperamide abuse and misuse may vary based on the amount taken and whether it was taken with another drug.
+Physical side effects may include:

 The long-term consequences of loperamide abuse are not fully known at this time, but the drug has similar effects on the brain and body as other opioid drugs, including depressed breathing, drowsiness, and even death.